 Law and Social Justice was inaugurated in September 2014 and has 21 members, including 10 postgraduate research students.
-The inaugural event, funded by White Rose Doctoral Training Centre, ‘Languages of Welfare and Justice: Legal Projects for Social Change’ took place on 25th September 2014.
+The inaugural event, funded by White Rose Doctoral Training Centre, was ‘Languages of Welfare and Justice: Legal Projects for Social Change’.
 The event was attended by 35 White Rose scholars.
 Professor Jonathan Herring (Exeter College, Oxford) gave the plenary address ‘Law and Social Injustice’ which framed the day.
 Inaugurating Law and Social Justice with a White Rose event reflects the group’s ambitions to make interdisciplinary connections across the White Rose Universities and beyond.

 “RT @yeomans_henry: Great to be here @LeedsPlayhouse to see Marie-Andree Jacob launch her new @ahrcpress project with Priyasha Saksena.… t.co/yLkkCqQp3R” -

 3 days ago